geosoft-as/jsonwelllogformat/README.md

 | **endIndex**       | _According to index value type_  | Value of the last index.
 Unit according to index curve. |
 | **step**           | _According to index value type_  | Distance between indices if regularly sampled.
 Unit according to index curve.
 If log is time based, milliseconds assumed. |

-All metadata are optional.
+All header data are optional.

-In addition to the listed entries, clients may add any number of _custom_ metadata in any form supported by the JSON syntax.
-Note that the general informational value of custom metadata is _low_.
+In addition to the listed entries, clients may add any number of _custom_ header data in any form supported by the JSON syntax.
+Note that the general informational value of custom header data is _low_.
 Some clients may understand the meaning of the entries, but in general such information is not fit for further processing.

 ## Curve definition